What Is Alcoholic Cirrhosis?

 Automatic Approval Under the Chronic Liver Disease Listing

 If you have been diagnosed with alcoholic cirrhosis, you might be approved automatically for disability under Listing 5.05, Chronic Liver Disease.
-Listing 5.05 addresses chronic liver diseases and includes alcoholic cirrhosis.
-But in order to meet the listing requirements for this illness, your cirrhosis must be severe.
+Listing 5.05 addresses chronic liver diseases, hepatitis, primiary biliary cirrhosis, and alcoholic cirrhosis.
+In order to meet the listing requirements for this illness, your cirrhosis must be severe.
 You must have experienced one of the following problems, with complications as specified in the impairment listings:

 - gastrointestinal hemorrhage requiring a blood tranfusion